PacificBiosciences/pb-metagenomics-tools/README.md

 Welcome!
 Here you can find a variety of tools and pipelines for HiFi metagenomics.
 In addition to the resources currently available, we will continue to add new tools as they are developed.

-The current version is v3.3.0.
+The current version is v3.3.1.
 Please see the [**release notes**](https://github.com/PacificBiosciences/pb-metagenomics-tools/releases) for changes.

 ## HiFi Metagenomic Datasets & Publications

-Several publicly available HiFi shotgun metagenomics datasets are listed on the   [**PacBio-Data**](https://github.com/PacificBiosciences/pb-metagenomics-tools/blob/master/docs/PacBio-Data.md) page.
-These include multiple mock communities, reference standards, and empirical samples (human, chicken, and sheep gut microbiome, and environmental samples).
-Associated publications are also listed here.
+Several publicly available HiFi shotgun metagenomics datasets are listed on the   [**PacBio Datasets**](https://www.pacb.com/connect/datasets/#metagenomics-datasets) page.
+Please also browse the publications below, which contain a variety of other datasets.

-A running list of publications using HiFi sequencing for metagenomics can be found [**here**](https://github.com/PacificBiosciences/pb-metagenomics-tools/blob/master/docs/HiFi-Metagenomics-Publications.md).
+A running list of publications using HiFi sequencing for metagenomics can be found on the [**HiFi Metagenomics Publications**](https://github.com/PacificBiosciences/pb-metagenomics-tools/blob/master/docs/HiFi-Metagenomics-Publications.md) page.

 ## Available pipelines